 The branding toolkit can be found in the Office 365 Cloud Storage Partner Program Yammer group, in the Network Resources section in the right sidebar.
 All O365 Cloud Storage partners should have access to this Yammer group.

 You should use these icons as follows:

-- When displaying a button or other UI element that opens an Office Online application, use the application icons.
-For example, if you display an Open in Word Online button, you should use the Word application icon.
+When displaying a button or other UI element that opens an Office for the web application, use the application icons.
+For example, if you display an Open in Word on the web button, you should use the Word application icon.